Andrey885/Astro/README.md

 # Astrophysics

-This repo was used to train astrophysist's nets
+This repo was used to train astrophysicist's nets